-Do you have concerns about your horse’s digestive health.
-Dr Kerry Ridgway was an vet and an expert in identifying and treating equine ulcers through palpation and accupuncture/acupressure techniques.
-Forageplus Horse Talk enables you to understand the implications for horses when they are in domesticity and prone to developing digestive tract issues in both the stomach and hind gut.
+Do you have concerns about your horse’s digestive health?
+Dr Kerry Ridgway was a vet and an expert in identifying and treating equine ulcers through palpation and acupuncture/acupressure techniques.
+Forageplus Horse Talk enables you to understand the implications for horses when they are in domesticity and prone to developing digestive tract issues in both the stomach and hindgut.

 - 60% of all foals have EGUS in the first months after birth.